stroud109/sensitiveimp/README.md

 ## pir_events
 Sending your [event data](https://keen.io/blog/53958349217/analytics-for-hackers-how-to-think-about-event-data) to [KeenIO](https://keen.io/) only requires a few small changes to the `pir_sensor` code, detailed above.
 To begin, take a look at Keen's [getting started guide](https://keen.io/docs/getting-started-guide/) and this super helpful [keenio agent.nut](https://github.com/electricimp/reference/tree/master/webservices/keenio).

-There are six basic steps for this part:

-1. Create a free KeenIO account and login
+1. Create a free KeenIO account and login.
-2. Create a new project on KeenIO
+2. Create a new project on KeenIO.
-3. Add a [snippet of Keen's code]((https://github.com/electricimp/reference/tree/master/webservices/keenio)) to your agent.nut code
+3. Add a [snippet of Keen's code]((https://github.com/electricimp/reference/tree/master/webservices/keenio)) to your agent.nut code.
-4. Add your Keen Project ID and your Keen Write API Key to your agent.nut code
+4. Add your Keen Project ID and your Keen Write API Key to your agent.nut code.
-5. Confirm that your device is still connected to your agent (e.g. `agent.send("motion", pir_state);` in device.nut and `device.on("motion", function (state) {` in agent.nut)
+5. Confirm that your device is still connected to your agent (e.g. `agent.send("motion", pir_state);` in device.nut and `device.on("motion", function (state) {` in agent.nut).
 6. Click "Build and Run" in your Imp IDE and check the logs.
 (You may need to reload the page).

 Note: Event meta data logged to Keen includes ["timestamp", "created_at" and "id"](https://keen.io/docs/event-data-modeling/event-data-intro/#timestamp-data-type).